Learn - Troubleshooting

 Restore Backup says the file isn’t a backup

 The Restore Backup dialog only accepts the .json files this app produces with Create Backup.
-If you try to drop a CSV from your bank onto the dialog, it tells you to use the AI budget creation flow instead, which lives on the Create Budget dialog under the AI Generated mode.
+Dropping any other file shows Please drop a JSON backup file; browsing to one shows Please select a JSON backup file.
+For CSV files, use the AI budget creation feature instead.
+That AI flow lives on the Create Budget dialog under the AI Generated mode.

 “Monthly profile update limit reached” when I try to change my username

 There is a generous monthly cap on username changes: 100 per calendar month, well above what any normal user would hit.
-When you reach it, the Edit Profile button shows Monthly profile update limit reached.
+When you reach it, saving a new username in the Edit Profile dialog shows the error Monthly profile update limit reached.
 Please try again next month. until the calendar rolls over.
+Saves that do not change the username (visibility toggles, for example) are never blocked by the cap.

 Renaming your username breaks an old /profiles/{old-username} bookmark, but it does not invalidate any public-budget share link you have already sent (those are keyed by the budget itself, not the username).

-Full mechanic on Your Public Profile and Your Account.
+Full details are on Your Public Profile and Your Account.

 My xlsx file from Excel won’t upload